We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If your symptoms persist for more than a day or two, see your dentist.
 They can provide guidance on how to relieve your symptoms and prevent future pain.

-You should also talk to your dentist before using any of the following remedies if you’re pregnant, breastfeeding, or have any medical condition that may be impacted by herbal ingredients.
+You should also talk with your dentist before using any of the following remedies if you’re pregnant, breastfeeding, or have any medical condition that may be impacted by herbal ingredients.

 Keep reading to learn more.

-For many people, a salt water rinse is an effective first-line treatment.
+For many people, a saltwater rinse is an effective first-line treatment.
 Salt water is a natural disinfectant, and it can help loosen food particles and debris that may be stuck in between your teeth.
-Treating a toothache with salt water can also help reduce inflammation and heal any oral wounds.

 To use this approach, mix 1/2 teaspoon (tsp) of salt into a glass of warm water and use it as a mouthwash.

 Make sure you properly dilute the hydrogen peroxide.
 To do this, mix 3-percent hydrogen peroxide with equal parts water, and use it as a mouthwash.
 Don’t swallow it.